alan-turing-institute/data-safe-haven/deployment/secure_research_environment/azure-runbooks/sre_build_instructions.md

   ## 8. Deploy Web Application Servers (Gitlab and HackMD)
   - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
-  - Open a Powershell terminal and navigate to the `secure_research_environment/sre_deploy_scripts/06_create_web_application_servers/` directory of the Safe Haven repository.
+  - Open a Powershell terminal and navigate to the `deployment/secure_research_environment/setup` directory within the Safe Haven repository.
   - Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
   - Run the `./Create_Web_App_Servers.ps1 -sreId <SRE ID>` script, where the SRE ID is the one specified in the config
   - The deployment will take a few minutes to complete

   ### Test GitLab Server
-  - GitLab is fully configured by the `Create_Web_App_Servers.ps1` deployment script
   - There is a built-in `root` user, whose password is stored in the SRE KeyVault (see SRE config file for KeyVault and secret names).
   - You can test Gitlab from inside the RDS environment by connecting to `<sre-subnet-data-prefix>.151` and logging in with the full `username@<shm-domain-fqdn>` of a user in the `SG <sre-id> Research Users` security group.

   ### Test HackMD Server
-  - HackMD is fully configured by the `Create_Web_App_Servers.ps1` deployment script
   - You can test HackMD from inside the RDS environment by connecting to `<sre-subnet-data-prefix>.152:3000` and logging in with the full `username@<shm-domain-fqdn>` of a user in the `SG DSGROUP<sre-id> Research Users` security group.

   ## 9. Deploy initial shared compute VM